gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 Use File > Open
-	Select your output.tre file that you made in TreeAnnotator
+	Select your output.tre file that you made in TreeAnnotator (or you can open PLVAB_aln_GDW1.tre)

 Now you can use the panel on the left to play with how the tree looks, color branches and nodes, and visualize many of the parameters we estimated during the BEAST run.